vivasun01822/Maxis_E-Invoice_Docs_using_Docsify/docs/_settings.md

 ### Digital Certificate Update

 The Digital Certificate Update section displays a list of uploaded digital certificates.
+Digital certificates are essential in e-invoicing as they authenticate the sender's identity, ensure the invoice's integrity, and comply with legal standards.
+They verify that the invoice originates from a trusted source and has not been altered during transmission.
+Additionally, digital certificates fulfill regulatory requirements for secure electronic transactions.

 ![Digital Certificate](../_media/settings3.png)